 Special Supplemental Nutrition Program for Women, Infants, and Children

 The Women, Infants, and Children (WIC) program received an additional $500 million in funding under the Families First Coronavirus Response Act.
 Funds are available through September 30, 2021.
-Due to social distancing guidelines, you can apply and enroll in the WIC Program online.
-Find the website and contact info for your state here.
+Due to social distancing guidelines and WIC clinic closures, most WIC programs are now offering virtual applications.

 You can also use this online tool from Benefits.gov to learn more about food and nutrition resources in your state.